 RoboForm is an inexpensive password manager that presents a ton of options to people who want to tweak them.
-Those that'd rather set and forget their password manager may need to consider another option, though.
-Read our full RoboForm review for details.
+The interface, however, isn't for everybody, as you can read in our full RoboForm review.

 Free plan available

 RoboForm is constantly in question for our best password manager guide, offering a low price and features we’ve never seen before.
 That said, it has a few issues with usability.
 If you’re willing to look past the somewhat dated interface, you’ll find one of the most flexible password managers around.